gj1118/wezterm_helix_theme/Readme.md

 3. Copy the generated executable to the wezterm folder (`/Users/<userfolder>/.config/wezterm`)

+## PLEASE DONT FORGET -
+You will need to manually copy the `helix_theme.toml` file from this repo to the following location → `/Users/<userfolder>/.config/wezterm`.

 When you change the wezterm theme using `Alt+t` (if you kept the same settings from this readme file) - then a helix theme (`wezterm_theme.toml`) is created/updated in the following location